mvn-tinhdang-dn/template-pr/pull_request_template.md

 ### 4. Test List  (REQUIRED)
 - [ ] Check all source code pass CI
 - [ ] Check all source code pass UT
-- [ ] List all test cases you have
+- [ ] Check all list common test cases you have : Link sheet check list
-- Case 1:
-- Case 2:
 - [ ]  Self-review of my code
 - [ ]  Self-test of my code